 It’s my goal to get so clear an understanding of life in the Middle Ages that one might wonder if I actually traveled back in time.
 Everyday there are questions I try to answer.

 One question on my mind was “how to block a sword thrust?”
-The answer is more simple than many might expect.

-One of my roommates developed a very sneaky style of thrusting when I least expect it, and upon him thrusting toward my chest I tried to parry upward and ended up pushing his blade up into my own face!
+One of my roommates has developed a very sneaky style of thrusting when I least expect it, and upon him thrusting toward my chest I tried to parry upward and ended up pushing his blade up into my own face!
 Because we humans stand on two legs, we are vertical, and because we are vertical you can imagine why parrying leftward or rightward is a better idea against thrusts.
 Parrying from side to side (horizontally) assures that your opponent’s blade will be directed away from your person, if you’re able to see the thrust coming and act quickly enough.

-I’m glad none of my readers will have to go through the embarrassment I did when I swore my nose would start bleeding.
 Let’s remember the golden rule for blocking thrusts one more time: Because we stand vertically, PARRY SIDE TO SIDE!